United Names Oscar the Grouch - GuruFocus.com

 United has already invested in the future production of more than three billion gallons of SAF - the most of any airline in the world*

-CHICAGO, March 2, 2023 /PRNewswire/ -- United Airlines today named Sesame Street's Oscar the Grouch as its first Chief Trash Officer as he and the airline celebrate his love of rubbish.
+CHICAGO, IL / ACCESSWIRE / March 2, 2023 / United Airlines today named Sesame Street's Oscar the Grouch as its first Chief Trash Officer as he and the airline celebrate his love of rubbish.
 United Airlines' new, consumer education campaign is designed to promote the expected benefit of using sustainable aviation fuel (SAF) more broadly.

 The new campaign - which features Oscar in more than 30 pieces of original video, digital, social and out-of-home content - follows the iconic character's journey from job listing to c-suite office starring alongside real United employees.